The 16 Very Best Things to Do in Ironbridge Gorge

 Tar Tunnel

-The Tar Tunnel was once a natural spring for bitumen that miners discovered as they dug a canal tunnel to connect the canal by the River Severn to the mines below the Blists Hill Area.
-The Tar Tunnel is now only accessible in summer via a guided tour as part of the Coalport China Museum site tour.
+The Tar Tunnel was once a natural spring of bitumen that miners discovered as they dug a canal tunnel to link the canal by the River Severn to the mines beneath the Blists Hill Area.
+The Tar Tunnel is now accessible only in summer, via a guided tour as part of the Coalport China Museum site tour.

 Address: Tar Tunnel, High St, Telford TF8 7HT